Lab Director

 Lucia Blanc Velázquez

 Lucia holds an Environmental Science degree and is currently pursuing a Master's in Data Science.
-She is responsible for patient recruitment coordination, laboratory space management, and data collection and supervision.
+She was responsible for patient recruitment coordination, laboratory space management, and data collection and supervision.
 She is proficient in programming with R.